Monday, August 9, 2021

 -Hat and sunscreen

--Good footwear: Although my kids made it work in their Crocs, sturdy shoes are always recommended for hiking
+-Good footwear: Although my kids did just fine in their Crocs, sturdy shoes are always recommended for hiking

 -Lunch: There are several benches scattered along the end of the trail.